ar-fi/syncmount/README.md

 This piece of software is designed and implemented as a single-client daemon utility, intended for use by its client as source of notifications about mount/unmount events.
-Syncmount uses Linux kernel bindings to monitor attachement and detachement of USB mass storage devices and mounts found partitions/volumes with filesystems, supported by kernel.
+Syncmount uses Linux kernel bindings to monitor attachment and detachment of USB mass storage devices and mounts found partitions/volumes with filesystems, supported by kernel.
-The nature of tasks, run by syncmount, requires root priveledges to be able to mount filesystems.
+The nature of tasks, run by syncmount, requires root privileges to be able to mount filesystems.

 ## Features:

 * mounts filesystems, supported by Linux kernel (may require extra kernel modules to be installed to support particular filesystems)
-* sends notification to unpreviledged piece of software by means of POSIX Message Queue
+* sends notification to unprivileged piece of software by means of POSIX Message Queue
-* can be used in unpriveledged mode for monitoring of attached USB storage devices only
+* can be used in unprivileged mode for monitoring of attached USB storage devices only
-* runs in background as well as in foregroud
+* runs in background as well as in foreground
 * can mount filesystems both in read-only and read-write modes, depending on the label of partition/volume.
 * can be commanded by third party software to unmount particular partition/volume by means of dedicated POSIX Message Queue